Melbourne tram route 96: Route

-Route 96 runs from its terminus in Brunswick East, travelling south on Nicholson Street through the suburbs of Carlton North, Fitzroy North, Carlton and Fitzroy, passing the Royal Exhibition Building and Melbourne Museum.
+Route 96 runs from the terminus at Blyth Street, East Brunswick, travelling south on Nicholson Street through the suburbs of Carlton North, Fitzroy North, Carlton and Fitzroy, passing the Royal Exhibition Building and Melbourne Museum.
 It enters the CBD on Spring Street turning right into Bourke Street at Parliament House, travels through the Bourke Street Mall and turns left into Spencer Street, passing Southern Cross station.
 It crosses the Yarra River and enters Southbank on Clarendon Street before passing through the suburbs of South Melbourne, Albert Park, Middle Park and St Kilda on a right-of-way track.
 The tram line exits the private right-of-way and travels along Fitzroy Street and The Esplanade to Acland Street, St Kilda where it terminates.

 Operation

-Route 96 is operated out of Southbank depot with C2 and E class tram.
+Route 96 is operated out of Southbank and Preston depots with C2 and E class trams.
+Occasionally, A class trams are also used.

 Special events and services

 Several annual events affect the usual services along route 96: